SolaceTraining/solace-workshop-scs/codelab.md

 ###
 * Review the *handle* method to see an example of how to specify dynamic destinations
-* Open the pom file and update the "start-class" property to point to our *ScsProcessorFeaturesDynamic* class
+* Open the pom file and update the "start-class" property to point to our *ScsProcessorFeaturesDynamic.java* class
+* To prevent both apps from running when in PCF open the *ScsProcessorFeatures.java* class and comment the entire file out.
-* Deploy the app
+* Build (mvn clean install) & Deploy the app to PCF

 Positive
 : Note that our two different feature processors are listening as part of a consumer group so they will receive messages in a round robin fashion